aforward9600/pokemonpalette/README.md

   - Pkmn added to the player's party (either as a gift or in-game trade) have at the least IVs of 9,8,8,8
   - New item M.GENE: re-randomizes a pkmn's DVs to values of 9,8,8,8 or more.
   - Win 5 matches in a row against the random team NPC to get M.GENE items (leaving the area resets the win streak)
+  - Upped the power of safari balls
+  - Escaping in the safari zone is now based on level instead of speed

 - Trainer ai routine #1 (recognition of stats, hp, and conditions) has been modified
   - using a move with a dream eater effect is heavily discouraged against non-sleeping opponents